by: Charles O’Dale

 If the meteoroid is of sufficient size to keep it’s hyper-velocity >12 km/sec through the atmosphere becoming an IMPACTOR, it will impact the ground and explode.
 The kinetic energy of an object of mass m traveling at a speed v is = mv2/2, provided v is much less than the speed of light.

-STONES (aerolites) — composed mostly of ferromagnesian (iron and magnesium) silicate minerals, usually with some metal in the form of grains.
+STONES (aerolites) — (3.5 g/mL) composed mostly of ferromagnesian (iron and magnesium) silicate minerals, usually with some metal in the form of grains.

 - ULTRAMAFIC ACHONDRITE: A meteorite that contains interstitial carbon in the form of graphite or diamond.

 STONY-IRONS (siderolites) — represent the mantles of differentiated parent bodies containing approximately equal amounts of stony and metal materials.
 They are divided into two main groups, mesosiderites and palasites.